 London stocks retreat as coronavirus, Brexit doubts weigh

-Oct 13 (Reuters) - UK stocks fell on Tuesday on concerns about the economic impact of new coronavirus-led business restrictions, with investors also booking profits ahead of a self-imposed UK deadline for a Brexit deal with the European Union.
+Oct 13 (Reuters) - UK stocks fell on Tuesday as concerns around the timeline of a COVID-19 vaccine and new business curbs hit risk appetite ahead of a self-imposed UK deadline for a Brexit trade deal with the European Union.

-Data showed Britain's unemployment rate rose by more than expected to 4.5% in the three months to August, even before the end of the government's broad coronavirus job protection plan.
+Shares of Tesco Plc TSCO.L and WM Morrison Supermarkets Plc MRW.L were up more than 1%.

+Focus later in the week will be on a European Union summit, which is the self-imposed UK deadline for a Brexit trade deal.

-In company news, clothing retailer French Connection Group Plc FCCN.L tumbled 12.8% after posting a plunge in sales due to the coronavirus crisis in the first half of the year.
+In company news, clothing retailer French Connection Group Plc FCCN.L tumbled 18.4% after posting a plunge in first-half sales due to the health crisis.

 (Reporting by Devik Jain in Bengaluru; Editing by Arun Koyyur)